Phallus ravenelii: Description

 The stalk is hollow and measures 10 to 15 cm tall and 1.5 to 3 cm thick.
 It can range in color from slightly yellowish to white.
 At the stalk's base there is usually a white to pink volva (a sac-like cup).
 When immature, the fruit body is encapsulated within the volva present as a peridium (skin-like tissue layer), which ruptures as the mushroom emerges.
 The volva attaches to the substrate with whitish or pinkish rhizomorphs (thick, cord-like strands of mycelia).
 Rhizomorphs and mycelia that are exposed to air eventually turn whitish in color; those freshly exposed from their substrate usually quickly turn bluish purple.
 The fungus produces watery and fleshy sclerotia that range in thickness from 1 to 10 mm with a length of up to 30 mm.
 The sclerotia are irregularly convoluted and lobed, and become hard and horny upon drying.
 Sclerotia have a color reaction similar to that noted for rhizomorphs, and, after long exposure to air, will gradually turn a uniform dark reddish brown.
 Phallus ravenelli is considered edible if in the egg form, and has a "mild" taste.
-The foul odor of mature mushrooms would dissuade most from collecting for the table.
+The foul odor of mature mushrooms would dissuade most from collecting for the purpose of consumption.